-Dr. Snider also works on two multi-disciplinary teams that provide services to clients of all ages (from infants to adolescents) with spina bifida and spinal cord injuries, muscular dystrophy and other neuromuscular disorders.
-Unless they are in a summer rotation, interns will typically get exposure to both aspects of Dr. Snider's services.
+Dr. Snider works on two multi-disciplinary teams that provide services to clients of all ages (from infants to adolescents) with spina bifida and spinal cord injuries, muscular dystrophy and other neuromuscular disorders.
+She also conducts assessments in the Neuromotor program.

-Regardless of the client population, the focus of this rotation is largely on assessment (cognitive and behavioural), but also includes consultation to parents, teachers, and other professionals, as well as some individual counselling for children.
-Interns learn how to administer and interpret a variety of assessment measures for a range of clients.
+The focus is largely on assessment (cognitive and behavioural), but also includes consultation to parents, teachers, and other professionals.
 Interns learn how to select assessment tools for various ages and presenting problems, how to administer formal and informal measures, how to score and interpret tests and interview data, and how to formulate diagnoses such as learning disabilities, intellectual disabilities, and attention deficit disorder.
 They learn to conduct intake interviews, provide therapeutic feedback and education to clients, parents and families, provide feedback to teams and consultation to teachers and other professionals.
-There are also opportunities to provide parent consultations at our weekly Spina Bifida clinic.
+They have an opportunity to experience working on multidisciplinary teams.
+There are also opportunities to provide parent consultations at our weekly Spina Bifida and Neuromuscular clinics.
 Depending on the referrals at the time of the internship, there may also be opportunities to take on one or two counselling cases.

-Neuromotor Team
+Neuromotor Team Minor Rotation